killy971/hpc-coveralls/README.md

 There's an [open issue](https://github.com/lemurheavy/coveralls-public/issues/216) to improve this.

-# Dependencies
+# Package dependencies

+- `hpc` (obviously)
-- Haskell packages: `hpc` (obviously) and `aeson` to output the json coverage report
+- `aeson`: to format the code coverage report as json
-- `curl`: used to send the coverage data to coveralls.io
+- `curl`: to send the coverage report to coveralls.io

 # Contributing